glowbuzzer/easycat/README.md

 gcc -o ecat ecat.cpp EasyCAT.cpp -l bcm2835 -lwiringPi
 ```

-You need to compile/deploy the custom ESI `EasyCAT_DC_modified.xml`.
+You need to deploy the custom ESI `EasyCAT_DC_modified.xml` to the easycat LAN9252.

 To run the example: